elton-cheung/verto_app/README.md

 2. Profile screen is a placeholder and does not hold any information.
 3. Settings screen is undeveloped and does not hold any information.
 4. AddProduct screen was developed using a form builder library called tcomb-form-native.
 In hindsight, we recommend to Verto they use another library or use native built-in components as this library is deprecated.
 The uploads also use a static price.
+5. SearchCarousel on SplashScreen is frontend mockup.
+Doesn't work to search by categories.
-5. DetailsScreen is a frontend mockup.
+6. DetailsScreen is a frontend mockup.
 Buy/Message buttons don't navigate anywhere.
 User and description is static, but the other fields are pulled from the database.
-6. Datepicker for the sign-up page is deprecated, we recommend using another library.
+7. Datepicker for the sign-up page is deprecated, we recommend using another library.
 It is also incomplete as some of the values such as (max date is hard coded)
-4. As of April 30, 2020, the PhoneInput and PhoneVerification page is incomplete due to the API not working but when the API is back, it should be implemented
+8. As of April 30, 2020, the PhoneInput and PhoneVerification page is incomplete due to the API not working but when the API is back, it should be implemented
-5. Better features to check for Input fields in the SignUp should be used instead of checking them in the frontend.
+9. Better features to check for Input fields in the SignUp should be used instead of checking them in the frontend.
 SignUp currently checks for three basic case: (Missing Input, Password not being the same, and age)
-6. In addition, checking password strength feature is not implemented in the current build
+10. In addition, checking password strength feature is not implemented in the current build

 ## Verto Useful Components